The Mighty Macs

 The Mighty Macs is a 2009 American sports drama film by director Tim Chambers.
 It stars Carla Gugino in the lead role of Cathy Rush, a Hall of Fame women's basketball coach.
 The film premiered in the 2009 Heartland Film Festival and was released theatrically in the United States on October 21, 2011 through indie film label Freestyle Releasing.

 Plot

 In 1971, Cathy Rush, a woman ahead of her time, takes a job as the head women's basketball coach at Immaculata College.
 Rush faces a challenge of trying to compete against perennial powerhouses.
-Seven members of the 1972 Immaculata championship team appear as nuns in a church scene early in the film, sitting together in a pew, passing a note from the Rush character to a student.
+When she assumes her position as coach, the school has no court, no uniforms, and no support for a basketball team.
+In addition, the school is in serious danger of closing.
+With Ellen Burstyn as the college president/mother superior, the team and its new coach seem doomed.
+However, Rush, who is simultaneously dealing with issues in her marriage, is dogged in her determination to succeed and so to enable the team to succeed.